tmaegel/ntodotxt/README.md

 ## Alternatives

 There are a bunch of other note taking apps with the WebDAV support.
-See them in [awesome WebDAV](https://github.com/WebDAVDevs/awesome-webdav/blob/main/readme.md#android-other-apps) repository.
+See them in [awesome-webdav](https://github.com/WebDAVDevs/awesome-webdav/blob/main/readme.md#android-other-apps) repository.